josehoras/josehoras.github.io/_posts/2019-03-11-tensorflow-with-gpu-using-docker-and-pycharm.md

 ~$ docker run --runtime=nvidia --rm nvidia/cuda:9.0-base nvidia-smi
 ```

 The first part of this command, `docker run –runtime=nvidia`, tells Docker to use the CUDA libraries.
-If we skip `–runtime=nvidia`, Docker alone will not be able to run the imega.
+If we skip `–runtime=nvidia`, Docker alone will not be able to run the image.
 We can also use `nvidia-docker run` and it will work too.

 The second part tells Docker to use an image (or download it if it doesn’t exist locally) and run it, creating a container.
 It runs the command `nvidia-smi` on this container.
 The `–rm` flag tells Docker to delete the container after it has run.